survoai/humalect-docs/docs/09-projects/create-a-project.md

 2. Name the project.
 The name could be anything but it must be unique.
 3. Give a brief description about the project.
 The description might include:- What the project is about?, What is the scope of the project, etc.
 4. Select a `cluster` on which you want to host your project.
-To know more about clusters, refer to [Cluster](https://docs.humalect.com/en/Cluster/Cluster).

 5. Select a `Repository` from the linked code repositories..
 ![select-repo](./../../static/img/select-repo.png)